 Criteria for Admission

-- A minimum grade point average of 2.50 (on a 4-point scale, A=4) is required for all completed science courses and cumulative college coursework at time of application.
+A minimum grade point average of 2.50 (on a 4-point scale, A=4) is required for admission.
+Two GPAs are used to calculate an application's initial ranking:

-A minimum of 180 hours of veterinary experience are required by the application deadline (September 17 of current application year) to have your application considered for admission; however, admitted applicants have an average of 1,475 hours of quality “hands-on” experience in the veterinary field.
+A minimum of 180 hours of veterinary experience are required by the application deadline of the current application year (mid-September) to have your application considered for admission.
+The committee will be looking for quality “hands-on” experience in the veterinary field.
 You are expected to have a realistic and appropriate perspective of the responsibilities of the veterinary profession.
 Your experience may come from a job or volunteer service.
-You may acquire experience by working with veterinarians in private practice, farms, ranches, animal shelters, zoos, aquaria, etc.
+You may acquire experience by working with/shadowing veterinarians in private practice, farms, ranches, animal shelters, zoos, aquaria, etc.